 The typical asking rate per listing is in the $100's per square foot per year.
 The Lincoln Square submarket is going through a an increase in rates.
 In the last 3 months, the median rate went up $108 per sqft per year.

-Compared to the rest of the New York City market, the Lincoln Square submarket has greater rates, and you'll need to make a great offer to be in this hot submarket.
+Compared to the rest of the New York City market, the Lincoln Square region has greater rates, and you'll need to make a great offer to be in this hot submarket.

-In the last 90 days, 6 listings have been posted online, which means new availabilities might be going fast.
-You'll want to be prepared to tour spaces as quick as possible.
-About 17% of the office spaces in the Lincoln Square are subleases, so you might be able to sign a shorter term by taking over a previous lease.
-There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.
+In the last 90 days, 9 listings have come on the market, which means leases are probably leasing quickly.
+You'll want to be prepared to make an offer immediately.
+About 33% of the listings in the Lincoln Square are subleases, so you might be able to find a shorter term or below market rent.
+There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.

-The standard measurement for office space in this area is around 1,500 sqft.
-Most properties in this region are around 12 floors.
-Most buildings in this market were built in 1925 and are Class B.
+The standard measurement for office space in this area is around 2,340 sqft.
+Most buildings in this region are approximately 12 stories.
+Most buildings in this market were built in 1926 and are Class B.

 Not much of the real estate is used for commercial space, so it might be hard to find office space.
-Manufacturing is the dominant industry in this region.
+Manufacturing is the dominant industry in this market.
 Commute by walking is the most popular way to get to work amongst Lincoln Square occupants.
-Commuting close to 10 minutes a day is the norm for those who opt to reside in this part of town.
+Commuting around 10 minutes a day is the norm for those who opt to reside in this part of town.